veronica-gomes/Veronica-gomes/README.md

 - 👀 I’m interested in programming
 - 🌱 I’m currently learning about front-end and back-end
 - 💞️ I’m looking to collaborate with a team
-- 📫 How to reach me veronica_tgo@hotmail.com
 - 💻 I'm interested in work with programinng
+- 📫 See how to find my social media  here down

  <div>
   <a href="https://github.com/Veronica-gomes">